DarienLibrary/website_content/content/_finished/coronavirus/community.md

 Check the [UConn Extension Service](https://dar.to/2wFLE2f "UConn Extension Service") for COVID-19 resources for Connecticut farmers, businesses, and consumers.

 The State of Connecticut Department of Economic and Community Development has created an emergency response small businesses unit.
 For specific questions related to Connecticut small business, email the Joint Information Center at [COVID19.JIC@ct.gov](mailto:COVID19.JIC@ct.gov "Email the Joint Information Center"), or call the DECD Small Business Hotline at [860-500-2333](tel:8605002333 "Call the DECD Small Business Hotline").

+The Small Business Association created these [Guidance and Loan Resources](https://dar.to/3bP1LcQ "SBA Guidance and Loan Resources") for small businesses.

 Read information from the [Women’s Business Development Council](https://dar.to/2wDvHcH "Women’s Business Development Council") for small  businesses.
 </div>